Using I/O with MicroPython on the Pi Pico

 Note

-These minor optimizations can be critical if we want to run the code as quickly as possible because, as a reminder, MicroPython is very slow compared to the C/C ++ language.
+These small optimizations can be critical if you want to execute the code as quickly as possible, as MicroPython is very slow compared to C/C++ compiled binaries.